The Cry of Love: Release and reception

 The Cry of Love was released on March 5, 1971.
 The album entered Billboard's Top LP's chart in the US at number 17 on March 6 and eventually reached number three.
-By April, it had sold 500,000 copies, and, in 1998, the Recording Industry Association of America (RIAA) certified the album platinum, which indicated sales of one million copies.
+By April, it had achieved one million dollars in sales, and, in 1998, the Recording Industry Association of America (RIAA) certified the album platinum, which indicated sales of one million copies.
 In the UK, it entered the UK Albums Chart on April 3, where it peaked at number two.

 Reviewing for Rolling Stone in 1971, Lenny Kaye hailed The Cry of Love as the authentic posthumous Hendrix album, his last work, and "a beautiful, poignant testimonial, a fitting coda to the career of a man who was clearly the finest electric guitarist to be produced by the Sixties, bar none".
 That same year, Robert Christgau wrote in The Village Voice that the album is an "excellent testament" and may be Hendrix's best record behind Electric Ladyland (1968) because of its quality as a whole rather than its individual songs.
 Years later, he said the album as whole is free-flowing, devoid of affectations, and "warmer than the three Experience LPs", while writing in Christgau's Record Guide: Rock Albums of the Seventies (1981):

 In the Encyclopedia of Popular Music (2006), Colin Larkin called The Cry of Love a "fitting tribute" to Hendrix, and Paul Evans wrote in The Rolling Stone Album Guide (1992) that it "showed the master, playing with Cox and Mitchell, at his most confident: 'Ezy Rider' and 'Angel' are the tough and tender faces of the genius at his most appealing."
 In 2014, VH1 deemed The Cry of Love "the greatest posthumous classic rock record of all time".
 That same year, it was reissued in both CD and LP formats by Experience Hendrix.
 Reviewing the reissue for Classic Rock magazine, Hugh Fielder acknowledged the "glories" of the original album's songs but questioned its value given their inclusion on 1997's First Rays of the New Rising Sun.
 However, Dan Bigna from The Sydney Morning Herald said in his review that, although all of the songs had been compiled on the more comprehensive First Rays collection, "there is something satisfying about having this first posthumous Hendrix release as a distinct object that illuminates the brush strokes of a genius".

 Track listing

 Personnel

-From the original Reprise LP liner notes (supplemented with details from the First Rays of the New Rising Sun CD booklet):
+From the original Reprise LP liner notes, supplemented with details from the First Rays of the New Rising Sun CD booklet.